Get

 Traditionally, veterinarians used to recommend that you spay or neuter your dog when they’re at about 6–8 months old (unless you are going to use them for breeding) to help reduce the risk of several health issues, such as pyometra (infection of the uterus), mammary tumors, and testicular cancer.
 It can also help prevent undesirable behavior.

 However, modern research is suggesting that some dogs should wait a bit longer, as their sex hormones are still playing an important part in their development.
 For these dogs (mostly large and giant breeds) waiting as long as 18 months is a better idea and in some cases waiting until your dog is over 2 years is recommended.
-It is very important that when you get a new puppy, you speak to your vet about the current guidance on when it is best to neuter or spay it.
-The guidance is changing as research continues, so up to date information can be sought from your vet.
+It is very important that when you get a new puppy, you speak to a vet about the current guidance on when it is best to neuter or spay it.
+The guidance is changing as research continues, so up to date information can be sought from a vet.
 If your dog is 2 years old, they may be past the optimum time to neuter, or they may just be coming into a sensible time to neuter them; this depends entirely on your dog’s breed.

 veterinarian spaying or neutering a dog